 A wave of grief, sadness and anger washed over me.
 Without warning, I was suddenly consumed by sensations.
 Burning tears ran down my cheeks.
 It became difficult to breathe.
 I gasped for air, as I stood transfixed in the old roadbed.
 To this day I cannot tell you how much time transpired, but as these feelings, this emotional overload passed, I found myself exhausted as if I had run a marathon.
 Crawling up the steep embankment to get out of the road, I turned and looked back.
 I was a bit shaken to say the least and wondered at what had just taken place.
 It was difficult getting back to the car because I felt so weak.
 How could I explain it this?
 I did not have any answers– just questions.

-Another coincidence was where Keene picked up a magazine on the civil war and there was an article on Antietam.
-As his read the article he started to experience the same emotions that he had felt at The Sunken Road, and tears came to his eyes.
+Another coincidence was where Keene picked up a magazine on the civil war, and there was an article on Antietam.
+As he read the article, he started to experience the same emotions that he had felt at The Sunken Road, and tears came to his eyes.
 The article then described the wounding of a John B. Gordon in the battle.
-Gordon of the Sixth Alabama was hit in the left arm, the right shoulder and twice in the right leg before passing out from loss of blood after receiving a wound in the face.
+Gordon of The Sixth Alabama was hit in the left arm, the right shoulder and twice in the right leg before passing out from loss of blood after receiving a wound in the face.

 Someone Else’s Yesterday: The Confederate General and Connecticut Yankee: A past Life Revealed Apr 15, 2003